 What to do

 The severity of the case will dictate what you do when you find your horse showing signs of colic.
-If he is behaving violently call
+If he is behaving violently call your

-observe the horse's appearance and behavior before calling the veterinarian.
+horse's appearance and behavior before calling the veterinarian.

 If possible, take his temperature, pulse and respiration rates.